tkeskita/smoothMesh/README.md

 - Works on 3D polyhedron meshes (2D meshes are not supported)
 - Tested on both OpenFOAM.org v12 and OpenFOAM.com v2412 (likely works
-  also on older and newer versions)
+  on older and possibly also on newer versions)
 - Can be run in parallel or in serial
 - Requires a consistent (not self-intersecting or tangled) initial mesh with "good enough" quality